-- It is vitally important to the students that the judging panel is both knowledgeable and fair. - Students are keenly aware of every act by the judging panel listening to the case, and thus it is very important for you to prepare thoroughly by reading the case materials and other trial aids carefully before competition day. - The Mock Trial is very different from real trials and different from college and/or law school mock trials and our students are so keenly aware of the Mock Trial rules that they feel confused and cheated when a judging panel volunteer makes a statement such as, "That's not how it is done in real trials." - Judging panel members should keep in mind that these are high school students you are observing and critiquing, and tailor your expectations and comments accordingly. - Mock Trial should be a positive educational experience by having the students feel as positively about their participation in the program as possible, so whenever possible, offer positive, constructive criticism and avoid dwelling on the negative aspects of a presentation.
+- It is vitally important to the students that the judging panel is both knowledgeable and fair. - Students are keenly aware of every act by the judging panel listening to the case.
+Thus, it is essential for you to prepare thoroughly by reading the case materials and other trial aids before competition day. - The CA Mock Trial is very different from actual trials, college, and law school mock trials, and our students are so keenly aware of the Mock Trial rules that they feel confused and cheated when a judging panel volunteer makes a statement such as, "That's not how it is done in real trials." - Judging panel members should remember that these are high school students you are observing and critiquing, and tailor your expectations and comments accordingly. - Mock Trial should be a positive educational experience by having the students feel as positively about their participation in the program as possible, so whenever possible, offer positive, constructive criticism and avoid dwelling on the negative aspects of a presentation.

-Thank you for your dedication to the youth of California and we hope you enjoy your Mock Trial judging/scoring experience!
+We appreciate your dedication to California's youth We hope you enjoy your Mock Trial judging/scoring experience!